arramac/ArramacScratch/query.md

 The first document (`AndersenFamily`) contains only one child element, so the result set contains only a single object corresponding to this document.
 The second document (`WakefieldFamily`) contains two children.
 So, the cross product produces a separate object for each child, thereby resulting in two objects, one for each child corresponding to this document.
 Note that the root fields in both these documents will be same, just as you would expect in a cross product.

-The real utility of the JOIN is to form tuples from the cross-product in a shape that’s otherwise difficult to project.
-Furthermore, as we will see in the example below, one could filter on the combination of a tuple that lets’ the user chose a condition satisfied by the tuples overall.
+The real utility of the JOIN is to form tuples from the cross-product in a shape that's otherwise difficult to project.
+Furthermore, as we will see in the example below, one could filter on the combination of a tuple that lets' the user chose a condition satisfied by the tuples overall.

 **Query**